aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

 ##### 1. Install the AWS Systems Manager agent on EC2 instance

 You can proceed to the next step as SSM Agent is pre-installed on Amazon Linux AMIs.
-For other operating systems please refer to AWS Documentation - [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)
+For other operating systems please refer to the AWS documentation for [Working with SSM Agent](https://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)

 ##### 2. Create an IAM role for the EC2 instance which grants access to the AWS Systems Manager